CSci-153-Web-Systems-and-Technologies/batch-2025-vsu-faculty-of-engineering-web/README.md

 # VSU CET Faculty & Admin Website

-A Nuxt 3 web application for the College of Engineering Technology (CET) of Visayas State University.
+A Nuxt 3 web application for the Faculty of Engineering Technology (FOC) of Visayas State University.

 The system has: